AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/unit-testing.md

     }
     ```

-    Create the following test methods to test the each of these states.
+    Create the following test methods to test each of these states.

     ```java
     @Test